Start City Walls and Forts

 City Walls and Forts in Dubrovnik

-If you arrive in Dubrovnik, do not miss until you go to the city walls.
-This unique symbol is sending intact imageof the city, which is recognized throughout the world.
-It is one of the things that makes Dubrovnik, one of the the most beautiful places on the Mediterranean.
+If you arrive in Dubrovnik, do not miss going to the city walls.
+This unique symbol is sending intact image of the city, which is recognized throughout the world.
+It is one of the things that make Dubrovnik, one of the most beautiful places on the Mediterranean.

 Gradske zidine i tvrđave u Dubrovniku

-At four rised points of the walls, are built particularly strong fortifications.
-Minčeta is called the north tower, isolated fortress of Revelin is located on the east side for defense the city harbor, and on the southeast side is complex of St. John fort.
-On the western entrance to the city is interestinly shaped fortresses Bokar and powerful and independent fortress Lovrijenac, which defended the city from the dangers of the sea and land.
+At four raised points of the walls, are built particularly strong fortifications.
+Minčeta is called the north tower, isolated fortress of Revelin is located on the east side for defense the city harbor, and on the southeast side is complex of the St. John fort.
+At the western entrance to the city is interestingly shaped fortresses Bokar and powerful and independent fortress Lovrijenac, which defended the city from the dangers of the sea and land.

 Gradske zidine i tvrđave u Dubrovniku

-Today's walk Dubrovnik city walls and streets of the old town is one of the biggest tourist attraction.
+Today, walking through the Dubrovnik city walls and a street of the old town is one of the biggest tourist attractions.
 Walking through this picturesque town makes visitors feel like they are in theater at a truly special performance.

 Summer working time is from 8 AM to 7 PM, and winter is from 10 AM to 3 PM.